-Regardless of this decision, we believe Peel Street can play an important role as the gateway corner for customers and visitors from the city's north.
-We will work with the market's management, traders and customers to find new ways to add vibrancy to the Peel Street corner of the market precinct by finding exciting new uses for the western ends of sheds A, B, C and D.
+We will work with the market's management, traders and customers to find new ways to add vibrancy to the Peel Street corner of the market precinct by finding exciting new uses for the western ends of sheds A, B, C and D. The new below-ground facilities will be accessed via Peel Street but the street must also play an important role as the gateway corner for customers and visitors from the city's north.